juel-123/Online_Retail_Customer_Segmentation/README.md

 InvoiceDate : Invoice date and time.
 Numeric, the day and time when each transcation was generated.

 Unit price: Unit price, Product price on unit selling.

+Observations:

+Datatype of InvoiceDate is object type need to convert into Datetime If the InvoiceNo starts with C means it's cancellation.
+We need to drop this entries.
+There are null values in CustomerID and Description.